 If you decide to build an Airbus, frankly speaking you are at a disadvantage, however this is changing at a remarkable rate.
 At a software front, you don’t have as many refined commercial products as your Boeing colleagues.
-ProsimA320 only launched at the beginning of this year and is still being actively developed.
+ProsimA320 recently launched and is still being actively developed.
 FlightSimLab A320X Professional version has no definite launch date.
-AST and Project Magenta Airbus (as I have heard) is no longer being actively developed.
+AST and Project Magenta Airbus are no longer being actively developed.
 There are very few vendors who produce Airbus replica parts — this usually leads to less competitive pricing and more expensive options.

 Jean Luc’s Jeehell FMGS A320